Bhashit/bhashit.github.io/_posts/2014-08-11-emacs-the-text-editor-of-the-jedi.markdown

 In one word: [`elisp`][elisp], or [`emacs-lisp`][elisp].
 I have learned three different dialects of Lisp: clojure, common-lisp and scheme.
 When I started learning emacs this week, the one thing that I found out about myself was that I can read `elisp` code as easily as if I have been using it for years.
 Even though, I hadn't even gone through the introductory material on `elisp`.
 Yeah, it was that easy.
 I just looked at the code and it was instantly readable.
 I surprised even myself.

-I could easily find out about all the internal wiring using the incredible help commands that emacs has built in (`M-h ?`).
+I could easily find out about all the internal wiring using the incredible help commands that emacs has built in (`C-h ?`).
 There are also [apropos][apropos] commands that allows easy searching.
 Writing `elisp` and immediately seeing the changes in emacs behavior is incredibly satisfying.
 It also seemed to be an accepted fact that extending emacs is much easier than extending vim.

 Someone might argue that I chose emacs because I knew lisp already.
 Well, that just might be the case.
 But, even if you don't already know some dialect of lisp, I think picking up one is very easy.
 The syntax is pretty minimal.
 Although, writing idiomatic code could take some time, especially if you are coming from the java (or C#, or any other imperative language) world, like me.
 But that shouldn't deter you.
-Learning lisp, and especially looking at some experienced lisper's code, is actully an enlightening experience in itself.
-As Eric Raymond put it in his [very famous essay][eric-raymond-lisp],
+Learning lisp, and especially looking at some experienced lisper's code, could be an enlightening experience in itself.
+As Eric Raymond put it in his
+[very famous essay][eric-raymond-lisp],

-> LISP is worth learning for a different reason — the profound enlightenment experience you will have when you finally get it.
-That experience will make you a better programmer for the rest of your days, even if you never actually use LISP itself a lot.
+> LISP is worth learning for a different reason — the profound
+> enlightenment experience you will have when you finally get it.
+That
+> experience will make you a better programmer for the rest of your
+> days, even if you never actually use LISP itself a lot.

 So, yes, lisp was the primary reason I chose emacs.
 That and the feeling that emacs was built for extending.
 I get to use a really malleable text editor _and_ I get to use Lisp.

 I think there are several other points which affected this decision.
 Not the least of which was the fact that I am a hero worshipper.
 Like some kid who buys Nike because his favorite sport star endorses it, I am inclined towards emacs because several hackers I admire, use it.
 Another was the fact that emacs has facilities for everything.
 The famous emacs joke describes it as an "operating system with a text-editor built in" or some variation thereof.
 I like the fact that I can use a terminal emulator directly from emacs, and I can commit to my git repo with a few keystrokes, or I can edit remote files <del>(I haven’t tried that yet)</del>, without leaving the editor.
 The list of things you can do from the editor are endless.
-It's pretty common for experienced (smug, grey-bearded, with an optional pony tail) emacs users to discover some surprising functionality that they have never used in the past.
+It's pretty common for experienced, smug and grey-bearded emacs users to discover some new functionality.
+Not to mention the fact that emacs itself keeps evolving, and the list of packages available for it keeps growing.

 ## FAQ: Should I switch all my development work to emacs?